stephen-bunn/facelift/docs/source/usage/reading-frames.rst

-Actually opening and reading frames from content is typically performed using a mix of OpenCV functions that use completel different syntax for each of these types of media.
+Actually opening and reading frames from content is typically performed using a mix of _ functions that use completel different syntax for each of these types of media.
-For most all use cases we really shouldn't care about the differences of how OpenCV opens, processes, and closes media.
+For most all use cases we really shouldn't care about the differences of how OpenCV_ opens, processes, and closes media.
 So we reduced the mental overhead of this process a bit and namespaced it within the :mod:`~.capture` module.

-   This module's overall purpose is to effeciently encapsulate the OpenCV calls necessary to capture the frames from the given media.
+   This module's overall purpose is to effeciently encapsulate the OpenCV_ calls necessary to capture the frames from the given media.

 .. figure:: ../_static/assets/images/capture-flow.png